 The level of resistance aimed for in an earthquake-resistant design is based on the concept of 'acceptable risk', with the following objectives;

 - To resist minor earthquakes without damage

-- To resist moderate earthquakes without significant structural damage, but with some non-structural damage
+- To resist moderate earthquakes without significant structural damage but with some non-structural damage

 Un-Reinforced brick masonry buildings during earthquake

-Unreinforced masonry buildings suffered the most damages because of the fact that they are not designed for seismic loads and lack detailing to transfer seismic forces from the structure to the foundation.
+Unreinforced masonry buildings suffered the most damage because of the fact that they are not designed for seismic loads and lack detailing to transfer seismic forces from the structure to the foundation.
 Furthermore, these structures are not capable of dissipating energy through large inelastic deformations during an earthquake (i.e. non-ductile).

-Performance of un reinforced masonry during earthquake
+Performance of unreinforced masonry during an earthquake

 During an earthquake, the ground surface moves in all directions.
-The most damaging effects on buildings are caused by lateral movements of the ground which applies a horizontal force on the structure, causing it to topple or to collapse sideways.
+The most damaging effects on buildings are caused by lateral movements of the ground which apply a horizontal force on the structure, causing it to topple or collapse sideways.
 When the ground shakes moderately, unconfined walls are pushed sideways and therefore develop cracks but when the ground shakes violently, unconfined masonry walls collapse bringing down the roof, either partly or fully.
 Since buildings are normally constructed to resist gravity, many traditional systems of construction are not inherently resistant to horizontal forces.
-Thus, designing an earthquake resistant building consists largely of bracing a building against sideways movement.
+Thus, designing an earthquake-resistant building consists largely of bracing a building against sideways movement.
 (UNESCO, 2008)